javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/03-prototype/article.md

 ## [[Prototype]]

-In Javascript, objects have a special hidden property `[[Prototype]]` (as named in the specification), that is either `null` or references another object.
+In JavaScript, objects have a special hidden property `[[Prototype]]` (as named in the specification), that is either `null` or references another object.
 That object is called "a prototype":

 ![prototype](object-prototype-empty.png)

 That `[[Prototype]]` has a "magical" meaning.
-When we want to read a property from `object`, and it's missing, Javascript automatically takes it from the prototype.
+When we want to read a property from `object`, and it's missing, JavaScript automatically takes it from the prototype.
 In programming, such thing is called a "prototypal inheritance".
 Many cool language features and approaches are based on it.

 The property `[[Prototype]]` is internal and hidden, but there are many ways to set it.